Alexsandrov-Topogorov/Math_Projects/README.md

 # Math_Projects
-This repository contains ceveral python programs for mathematical computaions inpired by the theory of coding
+This repository contains ceveral python programs for mathematical computation that are useful for coding theory